 Traditional funerals consist of a viewing/visitation, funeral ceremony, and then the burial (or cremation).

-These are one of the cheapest options for a funeral.
+These are one of the most affordable ways to plan a meaningful funeral for the deceased.
 This is where there is a direct burial without a viewing/visitation or a funeral service.
-While the deceased’s family may not be present at the burial, they can still organise a funeral service elsewhere.
+While the deceased's family may not be present at the burial, they can still organise a funeral service elsewhere.
 By doing it this way, they will only have to pay for the transportation of the body, and then burying/cremating it.

 Cremation has become one of the most popular ways to say goodbye to your loved ones in Australia.
 This is where the deceased's remains are disposed of by burning them to ashes.
 You can choose to hold a cremation after the funeral ceremony or you can hold a direct cremation without a funeral service.